Alyssa Carson, The World’s Youngest Astronaut In Training

 (AC) I definitely do believe that going to Mars is something super important for us.
 They’ve said that a single plant species will become extinct and I do think Mars is that first baby step in us understanding how to travel to other planets.
 Mars has so many opportunities that we just don’t fully comprehend yet.
 And I think that getting to Mars is that next step of understanding that hopefully on the mission to Mars we can learn more about the water the resources the atmosphere with opportunities are with Mars and also with getting to Mars we’re developing so many other technologies that we eventually develop and use for everyday life.
 So we’re creating more technology on earth.
 Also the amount of job opportunities that there are because of the space program there are just so many benefits to us actually going to Mars.

+How do you see the future of space travelling?
 (AC) I do see us eventually getting to Mars hopefully in the early 2030s but I definitely don’t see it stopping there.
 I don’t necessarily want it to stop with Mars.
 Obviously Mars is the next step in the space program but hopefully after that there will be another kid with a dream to go to a Moon or Jupiter or something like that and we’ll continue exploring our solar system.
 There is so much of the universe that we haven’t explored.
 So I’d love to see in the future space traveling as continuing to do that.
 We’ll get to Mars and will accomplish as much as we can while we’re there.
 There’s ideas of colonisation and possibly turn it into a second earth which would be absolutely amazing.
 I definitely doesn’t stop with Mars and I can’t wait to see the space program continue even further than that.

+What other subjects are you interested in these days?
 (AC) Obviously space is a huge part of my life but it’s definitely not the only part of my life.
 I’m a college student at the same time.
 I played competitive soccer for 10 years and I’m still super into soccer.
 Soccer is definitely a big passion of mine.
 Also I’m a huge Netflix person and I love watching shows and I kind of think anytime that I can.
 Although space and science takes up a big part of my life I am just a normal teenager as well (Laugh).
 I do everything that a normal teenager would, not too different from most kids I suppose.